vaibhavshakya11/IGScrapper/README.md

 ## Features

-- Download IGCSE syllabi for a specified exam year
+- Download IGCSE syllabi and past papers for specified exam years
 - Automatically names the downloaded files based on the subject and year
+- Creates a structured directory for each subject, organizing syllabi and past papers by year and series
 - Handles input validation and provides a robust user interface
-- Downloads past papers as specified by the user (feature rolling out soon)

 ## Requirements